RenderKit/ospray/README.md

--   Click “Configure” and select as generator the Visual Studio version you have (OSPRay needs Visual Studio 14 2015 or newer), for Win64 (32 bit builds are not supported by OSPRay), e.g. “Visual Studio 15 2017 Win64”.
+-   Click “Configure” and select as generator the Visual Studio version you have (OSPRay needs Visual Studio 14 2015 or newer), for Win64 (32 bit builds are not supported by OSPRay), e.g., “Visual Studio 15 2017 Win64”.

--   If the configuration fails because some dependencies could not be found then follow the instructions given in the error message, e.g. set the variable `embree_DIR` to the folder where Embree was installed.
+-   If the configuration fails because some dependencies could not be found then follow the instructions given in the error message, e.g., set the variable `embree_DIR` to the folder where Embree was installed.

 -   Optionally change the default build options, and then click